kevinwatson/yamaha-tw200-history-book/030-chapter-02.md

 Dual-sports vary widely depending on the intended use.
 If they're intended to drive off road more often, they will have knobby tires and a taller seat height with higher ground clearance.
 If the intention is to ride it more often on paved roads, it may have higher ground clearance and smoother street tires.

-To make a bike street legal, it needs to have signal lights, headlight, taillight, speedometer, mirrors and a license plate mount.
+To make a bike street legal, it needs to have signal lights, headlight, taillight, speedometer, a horn, mirrors and a license plate.
+Additional rider comforts for the road might include a wider seat, road tires and raised handlebars.

-## History

 ## Resources